Geography of Japan: Tectonic plates

 The Pacific Plate and Philippine Sea Plate are subduction plates.
 They are deeper than the Eurasian plate.
-The Philippine Sea Plate moves beneath the continental Amurian Plate and Okinawa Plate to the south.
+The Philippine Sea Plate moves beneath the continental Amurian Plate and the Okinawa Plate to the south.
 The Pacific Plate moves under the Okhotsk Plate to the north.
-These subduction plates have pulled Japan eastward and opened the Sea of Japan by back-arc spreading around 15 million years ago.
+These subduction plates pulled Japan eastward and opened the Sea of Japan by back-arc spreading around 15 million years ago.
 The Strait of Tartary and the Korea Strait opened much later.
-La Pérouse Strait formed about 60,000 to 11,000 years ago closing the path used by mammoths which had earlier moved to northern Hokkaido.
-The eastern margin of the Sea of Japan is an incipient subduction zone consisting of thrust faults which formed from compression and reactivation of old faults involved in earlier rifting.
+La Pérouse Strait formed about 60,000 to 11,000 years ago, closing the path used by mammoths, which had earlier moved to northern Hokkaido.
+The eastern margin of the Sea of Japan is an incipient subduction zone consisting of thrust faults that formed from the compression and reactivation of old faults involved in earlier rifting.

 The subduction zone is where the oceanic crust slides beneath the continental crust or other oceanic plates.
-This is because the oceanic plate's litosphere has a higher density.
+This is because the oceanic plate's lithosphere has a higher density.
 Subduction zones are sites that usually have a high rate of volcanism and earthquakes.
-Additionally, subduction zones develop belts of deformation The subduction zones on the east side of the Japanese archipelago cause frequent low intensity earth tremors.
-Major earthquakes, volcanic eruptions and tsunamis occur several times per century.
+Additionally, subduction zones develop belts of deformation.
+The subduction zones on the east side of the Japanese archipelago cause frequent low-intensity earth tremors.
+Major earthquakes, volcanic eruptions, and tsunamis occur several times per century.
 It is part of the Pacific Ring of Fire.
-Northeastern Japan, north of Tanakura fault, had high volcanic activity 14–17 million years before present.
+Northeastern Japan, north of the Tanakura fault, had high volcanic activity 14–17 million years before the present.

 Median Tectonic Line

 The Japan Median Tectonic Line (MTL) is Japan's longest fault system.
 The MTL begins near Ibaraki Prefecture, where it connects with the Itoigawa-Shizuoka Tectonic Line (ISTL) and the Fossa Magna.
 It runs parallel to Japan's volcanic arc, passing through central Honshū to near Nagoya, through Mikawa Bay, then through the Seto Inland Sea from the Kii Channel and Naruto Strait to Shikoku along the Sadamisaki Peninsula and the Bungo Channel and Hōyo Strait to Kyūshū.

-The MTL moves right-lateral strike-slip, at about 5–10 millimeters per year.
+The MTL moves right-lateral strike-slip at about 5–10 millimeters per year.
 The sense of motion is consistent with the direction of the Nankai Trough's oblique convergence.
 The rate of motion on the MTL is much less than the rate of convergence at the plate boundary.
 This makes it difficult to distinguish the motion on the MTL from interseismic elastic straining in GPS data.